So you think you know all about bipolar disorder? Try this quick bipolar disorder quiz!

 16. While it is true that there is a strong link between bipolar and creativity, the historic belief in such a connection has often been exaggerated and romanticized.
 See bipolar disorder and creativity.

-17. People with bipolar disorder also face hugely increased risk of early death from diabetes, heart disease and stroke.
+17. People with bipolar disorder also face a significantly higher increased risk of early death from diabetes, heart disease and stroke.
 Did you know that 35% of people with bipolar disorder are obese?
 In fact, people with bipolar disorder are up to two times more likely to die from heart disease, diabetes and stroke than are members of the general population.

 If you want to dig deeper than the bipolar disorder quiz, check our Bipolar Facts page.